 Students in the Family Life major are required to complete two semesters volunteering with a church group or community agency prior to applying for admission to the Family Life major.
-Fieldwork I (FAM390A & FAM390B) will normally be taken in the junior year; students will spend 120 clock hours each semester at a non-profit agency that supports and /or educates families.
-Fieldwork II (FAM490A & FAM490B) will normally be taken in the senior year; students will spend 120 clock hours each semester, or by special arrangement a student may be permitted to substitute a full time one semester placement, working with a Family Life professional in a congregational setting.
-Students not intending to work in a congregational setting will do Fieldwork II at a human services community agency.
+Fieldwork I (FAM390A & FAM390B) will normally be taken in the junior year; students will spend 120 clock hours each semester in a church, a non-profit agency that supports and /or educates families or a hospital setting.
+Fieldwork II (FAM490A & FAM490B or FAM490C) will normally be taken in the senior year.
+Pre-Seminary students will spend 120 clock hours in each of two semesters in one church placement (FAM490A & FAM490B).
+Students training as a Director of Family Life Ministry will typically serve in a parish full-time for six months (FAM490C) working with a professional in the congregational setting.
+Students not intending to work in a congregational setting will do Fieldwork II at a human services community agency (either FAM490A & FAM490B for 120 clock hours minimum in each of two semesters at the same agency or FAM490C full-time in one agency for 480 clock hours) or in a children's hospital (FAM490C full-time for 480 clock hours).